codepath/android_guides/Easier-SQL-with-Cupboard.md

     ...
   ```

 3. Write your migration script.
-You'll have to keep in mind all possibilities for migrations, e.g. are they migrating from version 1 to 3, 2 to 3, etc. It mi
+You'll have to keep in mind all possibilities for migrations, e.g. are they migrating from version 1 to 3, 2 to 3, etc.

   ```java
   public void onUpgrade(SQLiteDatabase db, int oldVersion, int newVersion) {